-This course is composed of three parts.
-The first part of the course focuses on organizational learning and its implications for strategy.
+This course is composed of two parts.
+The first part of the course introduces social network analysis within organizations.
+We will start by discussing key ideas and debates in social network analysis, such as the notion of embeddedness, network structure, and the role of individual agency.
+We will then take a deeper dive into the methodological implications of doing research with social network data.
+We will cover 1) measures used to identify network positions and key network characteristics, 2) more advanced statistical models developed to handle the problem of dependence of observations, 3) concepts and measures regarding network dynamics, and 4) network experiments and causality.
+We will also spend time with hands-on workshops to learn how to manipulate network data.
+This first part will equip you with the knowledge that you need to embark on more advanced topics in network analysis.
+The second part of the course focuses on organizational learning and its implications for strategy.
 We will cover canonical ideas/models, such as the exploration and exploitations trade-off, the traps when organizations learn from successes and failures, how randomness complicates learning, and how learning reinforces or changes organizational routines.
 A framework of strategy as arbitrage will be introduced to connect several ideas covered in this course.
-The second part of the course introduces social network analysis within organizations.
-We will start by discussing key ideas and debates in social network analysis, such as the notion of embeddedness, network structure and the role of individual agency.
-We will then take a deeper dive into the methodological implications of doing research with social network data.
-We will cover 1) measures used to identify network positions and key network characteristics, 2) more advanced statistical models developed to handle the problem of dependence of observations and 3) concepts and measures regarding network dynamics.
-This first part will equip you with the knowledge that you need to embark in more advanced topics in network analysis.